Visayan Warty Pig Natural History

 The average lifespan of this species in the wild is 10 to 15 years whilst 20 years is not uncommon in captivity.

 This is an omnivorous species which will feed on a wide variety of roots, flowers, vegetables, fruits and earthworms.

 Females will live in small groups with their young for some time, however they are fairly solitary animals other than this.
 During the mating season the males grow the hair on their head and slightly down their back which is thought to both make them look bigger and more intimidating towards other males as well as offering some protection during fighting.
 A female will choose a new mate every year and produce 2 to 4 piglets after a gestation of 118 days.

 This species is becoming very rare in the wild, with the other sub species of this pig already believe to be extinct in the wild.
-Hunting and damage to its habitat means that this species looks to be quickly following suit.
+They are classified the IUCN as a critically endangered species due to hunting and damage to its natural habitat.

 Baby warty pigs are born with stripes to help them blend in to their dense forest habitat.

 The Visayan Warty Pig During Your Day Out in Kent